docusign/code-examples-java/README.md

 Github repo: https://github.com/docusign/code-examples-java

-This GitHub repo includes code example for the DocuSign eSignature REST API, for the DocuSign Rooms API and for the Click API.

-To use the Rooms API code examples, modify the **DS_API_NAME** setting at the end of the application.json file.
-Set the value to `ROOMS`.
+This GitHub repo includes code examples for the DocuSign eSignature REST API, Rooms API, and Click API.
+To switch between API code examples, in the application.json file, change the `DS_API_NAME` setting from `ESIGNATURE` to `ROOMS` or `CLICK`.
-To use the Click API code examples, modify the **DS_API_NAME** setting at the end of the application.json file.
-Set the value to `CLICK`.

-**Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).

 ## Introduction

 This repo is a Java Spring Boot application that demonstrates how to authenticate with DocuSign via the [Authorization Code Grant flow](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant).
 When the token expires, the user is asked to reauthenticate.
 The refresh token is not used.